Sam-Dragon/cloud/gcp/GCP.md

 > Components

   > backend
   - group of endpoints recieves the traffice from google cloud load balancer [Ex.
 Instance Groups]

   > frontend
   - It serves the client requests.It specifies 'ip address, port & protocol'
   - For ssl, certificate must be assigned

   > Host & Path Rules
   - Defines rules to redirect the traffic to different backends
   - It can either redirect request to path or host or by headers

 > Load balancing - SSL/TLS Termination/offloading
-  -
+- Client to Load Balancer Over Internet: **HTTPS/TLS** required
+- Load Balancer to VM Servers : **HTTP/HTTPS/TCP** required